This course is no longer available for credit on our site. Here are some similar courses you might be interested in:

 Scott enjoys discussing the business aspects of running a law practice, the future of law and how technology is changing the way most lawyers do business.

-Jonathan S. Goodgold, Esq. is Of Counsel at The Beinhaker Law Firm, LLC.
+Jonathan S. Goodgold, Esq. is the Managing Partner at Maitlin Maitlin Goodgold Brass & Bennett.
 Jonathan had his own law firm for over seven years focusing on employment and collection law matters, as well as all aspects of civil litigation.
 Prior to having his own practice, Jonathan practiced at a leading labor and employment law firm in New Jersey and a civil litigation firm in Hackensack, New Jersey.

 Jonathan graduated Binghamton University, State University of New York, magna cum laude and with the distinctions of graduating Phi Beta Kappa with Honors in History.
 Jonathan earned his law degree (JD) from the Benjamin N. Cardozo School of Law and then clerked for the Honorable W. Hunt Dumont in the Superior Court of New Jersey.